Instruction for Authors

 For Original Articles, the abstract should be structured as Background, Methods, Results, and Conclusion, briefly describing the content of each section.
 Four to six keywords related to the subject in each paper must be added in all the papers.

-The text should be organized as follows: Introduction, Data and Methods, Results, Discussion and Conclusions.
+The text should be organized as follows: Introduction, Methods, Results, Discussion and Conclusions.
 Authors are free to choose second-level headings.
-In most cases, this structure is not required for Review Articles, Case Reports and Letters to the Editor.
+In most cases, this structure is not required for Review Articles, Case Reports and Letters.

 Manuscripts can include tables and figures, which should be presented on pages separate from the text.
-Tables and figures must have an explanatory footnote and corresponding Arabic number in order of appearance in the text, separately for the tables and figures.
+Tables and figures must have an explanatory footnote and corresponding Arabic number in order of appearance in the text.

 Figures must have the number and explanatory text in the same document as well as the name and surname of the first author.
 Figures should be sent as a separate file, in TIFF or JPEG format, preferably with minimum resolution of 300 dpi.

-Conflicts of interest.
-Authors must disclose any relationships between each one of the authors and with any public or private bodies that could result in a conflict of interest.
+Conflict of Interest.
+Authors must disclose any relationships between the authors and any public or private entities that could result in a conflict of interest.

 5. References